How we test child car seats

 We can go through as many as 20 samples of the same seat to get the final score for just one.

 - Crash tests Our experts have specially designed the crash tests, making them more demanding than the legal minimum standard requires.
-They’re derived from Euro NCAP, which carries out crash testing on cars to show how well cars protect occupants in severe accidents.
+They’re derived from Euro NCAP tests, which carries out crash testing on cars to show how well cars protect occupants in severe accidents.
 We do a similar thing for car seats and feel this more accurately reflects what could happen in a real crash.

 Best Buy car seats – find out which car seats performed the best in crash testing.